 The Apple Refurbished Store

 As mentioned, Apple now sells refurbished iPhones in both its UK and US stores.
 It's an excellent place to get a good deal on an iPhone with the peace of mind that comes with knowing that it's been thoroughly checked and fixed up by Apple employees, and comes with a warranty.

 You'll find older iPhone models in the online stores of various UK carriers, on much cheaper contracts than the iPhone Xs and iPhone Xr models.
-These carriers include EE, Three, O2, Vodafone, Virgin Mobile, Tesco Mobile and Carphone Warehouse.
+These carriers include EE, Three, O2, Vodafone, Virgin Mobile, and Tesco Mobile.